inab/oeb_general_docs/how_to/organize/register_event.md

-# Register a new benchmarking event for your community
+# Register a new event

 ###  Who?